KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 <img src="/assets/images/impacket_GetUserSPNs.png" style="height: 100%; width: auto">

-Here we see that before requesting the TGS of a particular SPN, Impacket makes a request (AS_REQ) Authentication Server that responds with the TGT for the SVC_TGS account.
+Here we see that before requesting the TGS for a particular SPN, Impacket makes a (AS_REQ) Authentication Server Request and that the server responds with the TGT for the SVC_TGS service account.

 <img src="/assets/images/AS_REQ.png" style="height: 100%; width: auto">